alidesu/GPT3-React-Project/README.md

 This is my first React.JS project.
 I created this to learn the real time implementation of React.JS and how it is integrated with standard HTML, CSS and JS website.

 Live Version: https://gpt3clonereact.netlify.app/

+I have included my compiled code with Raw project code files.
+I didn't included the 'node modulues' due to its ridiculously large size.